OJOVATHY/smartbin/README.md

 # smartbin
-Smartbin is a device which is operated from far distance.
+Smartbin is a device which is operated from a distance.
 # code:
 int pin1=2;
 int pin2=3;